 These are child friendly.
 The department is friendly and approachable.
 Urgent EEG investigation may be possible.
 There is a combined paediatric EEG meeting each month where cases are reviewed.

 Paediatric neuroimaging is well developed.
 MRI (and/or CT) scanning are readily available.
 Detailed imaging with MRV/CTV and MRA is also performed for patients with conditions like Cerebral Venous Thrombosis.
-Dr Fred Pickworth and Dr Duncan MacIver offer excellent radiology opinions.
+Dr Duncan MacIver offers excellent radiology opinions.
 There are good links to adult neurology.

 Dr Jeff Cochius accepts young people transferring from the children and young people’s service.
 The Epilepsy Nursing Team also run a transition clinic.

 The overall goal of managing epilepsy is to enable the child or young person and their family to lead a life as free as possible from clinical and psychosocial complications.
 This is achieved through access to the Children’s Epilepsy Specialist Nurse and other associated colleagues who have effective links to schools, secondary care and other services accessed by the child and family.
 The particular needs of adolescents are managed in the Young Person’s Epilepsy Clinic and the nurse-led Young Person’s Epilepsy Clinic (held monthly at NNUH).